objectbox/objectbox-c/examples/vectorsearch-cities/README.md

 212  Yerevan             40.19     44.52
 ```

-Search nearest neighbors to Berlin (note that "Score" is the distance in kilometers):
+Search nearest neighbors to Berlin with `name Berlin, 10` (note that "Score" is the distance in kilometers):

 ```
 name Berlin, 10